pzirnik/SFSCextractor/README.md

 you need to install the "SFSC direct download link"
 in greasemonkey or tampermonkey.
-If this is done, reload your borsers tab and now you can do following:
+If this is done, reload your birowser tab and now you can do following:

 1. In your browser settings choose "always ask for download location"